 - If at any point during exercise you feel sick, light headed, short of breath, or chest pain please stop immediately.
 Please consider how you would get help from others in case of an emergency

-- Make sure you have enough space to exercise (don't break the television)
+- Make sure you have enough space to exercise.
+Think about trip hazards

 - Ensure that you have a drink available